MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/drill-down-support.md

 ![The visual with drill-down support](./media/dev-visual-drilldown-demo.gif)

-## Add drill down support for matrix data view mapping
+## Add drill-down support for matrix data view mapping

 Prepare sample data to test the visual with matrix data view mappings: